sjp38/hackermail/USAGE.md

     Signed-off-by: SeongJae Park <sj@kernel.org>

+### Recipients Fillup

+If it is called on linux tree and `get_maintainer.pl` file exists, it runs the script to find appropriate recipients for each generated patch file, and add them as cc to the patch file.
+For the cover letter, all the recipients for any of the patch files are added as cc.
+The user can set recipients for all patches via `--to` and `--cc` options, like `git format-patch`.
+If a source file path is passed to the options, `hkml` finds appropriate recipients for the source file using `get_maintainer.pl` and add them as cc.

+If user didn't set 'To:' recipients, `hkml` shows automatically found and/or manually user-added cc recipients and let the user picks one of them to be set as 'To:' recipient (maybe the maintainer of the tree that the patch aim to landed on) for all patches.

+### Checker Run

-If it is called on linux tree, it runs `get_maintainer.pl` and adds the appropriate recipients to the patch files.
-In the linux tree use case, it also runs `checkpatch.pl` to resulting patch files.
-Finally, it lists recipients that set for each patch file.
-The `checkpatch.pl` run and recipients listing are optional.
-An example output is like below:
+In the linux tree use case, it also runs `checkpatch.pl` to resulting patch files, and show found problems if the user wants.

+### Recipients Review

+After doing the above works, if the user wants, `hkml` lists recipients of the generated patch files in a format that easy to review for multiple patches.

+### Sending Patches

+If the user wants, `hkml` can further send the patch files using `git send-email` command.

+### Example Output

+Below is an example usage and output of `hkml patch format`.

 ```
 $ hkml patch format fa09068a354b..4b75ad374d3f
+made below patch files
+./0000-cover-letter.patch
+./0001-mm-damon-fixup-damos_filter-kernel-doc.patch
+./0002-mm-damon-core-add-damos_filter-pass-field.patch
+./0003-mm-damon-core-support-damos_filter-pass.patch
+./0004-mm-damon-paddr-support-damos_filter-pass.patch
+./0005-mm-damon-add-pass-argument-to-damos_new_filter.patch
+./0006-mm-damon-sysfs-schemes-add-a-file-for-setting-damos_.patch
+./0007-Docs-mm-damon-design-document-pass-block-filters-beh.patch
+./0008-Docs-ABI-damon-document-DAMOS-filter-pass-sysfs-file.patch
+./0009-Docs-admin-guide-mm-damon-usage-omit-DAMOS-filter-de.patch
+./0010-Docs-admin-guide-mm-damon-usage-document-DAMOS-filte.patch

 get_maintainer.pl found.  add recipients using it.

 You did not set --to, and we will set below as Cc:
 0. Andrew Morton <akpm@linux-foundation.org>
 1. Jonathan Corbet <corbet@lwn.net>